 I think I’ll need to give The Sun Also Rises another read or two before I write it off completely.
 Another friend (who loves it) asked me what I thought after I’d finished, and (very gently) pointed out all the ways in which I was wrong.
-It has been critiqued to death, along with all of Hemingway’s other works, and a spot of Googling reveals all kinds of readings that I overlooked.
+A spot of Googling reveals all kinds of readings that I overlooked.
 Spoilers actually save the day with this one – it’s actually better if you know the history and the themes going in.
-The Sun Also Rises should really be appreciated as art, moreso than as a story in and of itself.